ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr4/letters-of-madison-notes.md

 | Republic "Popular" | In the many (the majority) | In the many (the majority) | Not much purpose; the majority can infringe upon rights of the minority without political or physical repercussions. |

-- Proposal in adding a Bill of Rights.
+- Controversial proposal in adding a Bill of Rights.
-  - They are controversial.
   - Opinion groups:
     - Some want for *further guards of public liberty and individual rights*.
     - Some believe such an addition was not necessary (i.e. it already existed).